WhatIsBooleanStudios/jRogueClone/README.md

 terrifying weapons, and a wide variety of weapons.
 JRogueClone hopes to deliver the same amount of fun or more that users in the 80s experienced to players today.
 Join **WhatIsBooleanStudios** as we embark on yet another adventure.

+This project was created and coded by @notSam25(Samuel Wiseman) and @theVerySharpFlat(Aiden Lambert), for the purpose of a AP Computer Science course project.
+This project will also not be reciving any updates to the code, it will be archived.

 ## Compiling
 | Component     | Version|
 |:-------------:| -----: |